 Issues that relate to sentencing may also be raised on appeal.
-When doing so, one may argue that the process the judge followed when imposing sentence was incorrect, unfair, ill considered, or illegal and order that the district judge re-sentence the defendant accordingly.
+When doing so, one may argue that the process the judge followed when imposing sentence was incorrect, unfair, ill-considered, or illegal and order that the district judge resentence the defendant accordingly.

 Under Florida law, a party may appeal any final order or judgment of the trial court.
-The first step in doing so is the filing of a Notice of Appeal with the clerk of the trial court.
+The first step in doing so is the filing of a notice of appeal with the clerk of the trial court.
 The filing party typically has only 30 days from the date of the final judgment or order to initiate the appeal.
-Thus, anyone convicted of a criminal offense has a right of appeal to the next highest court.
+Thus, anyone convicted of a criminal offense has a right to appeal to the next highest court.
 One notable exception exists, however, in that the Florida Supreme Court has exclusive mandatory appellate jurisdiction over any sentence of death.
 In other words, appeals of death sentences

-automatically by-pass the District Court of Appeal and go directly to the Florida Supreme Court.
+automatically bypass the District Court of Appeal and go directly to the Florida Supreme Court.

 Depending on the nature of the case and the particular appellate court, the appellant might have to file a statement identifying the parties, attorneys and issues to be reviewed.